opentargets-archive/webapp/README.md

 The app will point to the API specified with `API_HOST` in the `netlify.toml` file.

-The `custom.json` cannot be changed without commiting it to the branch code.
+When deploying with netlify, the `custom.json` cannot be changed without commiting it to the branch code.

 ### Docker container